jnm2/lang-design/FullName string constants.md

 ...
 ```

+With this proposal, you would be able to write this naturally as `[UseThisLogger(typeof(Logger<>).FullName)]`. `typeof` expressions are already given special treatment by the language as attribute arguments, and this special treatment is extended a little further to make `[Attr1(typeof(Xyz).FullName)]` work alongside `[Attr2(typeof(Xyz))]`.

 Second, this change would bring performance improvements in existing code where `typeof(`...`).FullName` is used to build strings.
 The entire string which includes the type name could become constant, rather than interpolating or concatenating as a runtime operation.

 ## Detailed design

 When `.FullName` is used immediately on a `typeof` expression, and the referenced type is a supported kind of type, the `typeof(`...`).FullName` expression is a string constant.
-The constant value at compile time to exactly what the expression would evaluate to at runtime.
+Types are supported when their resulting `FullName` strings are known at compile time and cannot change at runtime.

-It will be a constant everywhere, and not just only in places where a constant is required.
+Such an expressions will be a constant everywhere, not just in places where a constant is required.
+The value of the constant is the same as the value the expression would have if evaluated at runtime.

 ### Supported type kinds

-Types are supported when they refer to a specific, non-composed, type definition, to obtain the _full name_ of that type definition.
-This also implies that the resulting strings are known at compile time, which is also a requirement of any type that is supported by this feature.

-The _full name_ of a type definition is defined by the runtime's implementation of `System.Type.FullName`.
-For the types supported by this proposal, the full name generally includes a namespace if any, containing type names if any, and the referenced type name.

 Unbound generics are supported. `typeof(List<>).FullName` would produce the constant string ``"System.Collections.Generic.List`1"``.